Daniel Clayton

 Areal interests

-I am particularly drawn to Amerindian languages, especially languages of the Amazon and of North America, as well as Polynesian languages, although I am generally motivated by opportunities for cross-linguistic study, particularly where the data and phenomena are rare or underrepresented in both theoretical and typological scholarship.
+I am particularly drawn to Amerindian languages, especially languages of the Amazon and of North America, as well as Polynesian languages and languages of the Caucasus, although I am generally motivated by opportunities for cross-linguistic study, particularly where the data and phenomena are rare or underrepresented in both theoretical and typological scholarship.

 Languages

 I’m an avid language learner.
 I’ve studied dozens of different languages from different regions of the world and language families.
-At the moment I’m mostly focusing on maintaining my French as well as developing my Spanish and Portuguese.
-Additionally, I’ve recently started learning Anishinaabemowin (Ojibwe), Michif, Tahitian and Guaraní.
+At the moment I’m mostly focusing on maintaining my French, Russian and Arabic, as well as developing my Spanish and Portuguese.
+Additionally, I have recently been trying to learn (albeit it slowly) some Anishinaabemowin (Ojibwe), Michif, Paraguayan Guaraní and Georgian.
+I would also like to continue learning more Navajo, Lakota, Hixkaryana and Egyptian Arabic in the future, as well as start Quechua, Mohawk and Cree.
+The challenge of learning these languages, however, is not in the grammar or phonology, but the lack of accessible learning resources.

 Career Goals